 The place is open all around the year, and you can maneuver your way through the groomed fruit trees, manicured lawns, and blooming flower bushes.

 It also displays huge playfields, a museum, an open-air Chapel-by-the-Sea, and six picnic groves.

 Devil’s Hopyard State Park (Connecticut)

-Situated in East Haddam in Connecticut, Devil’s Hopyard State Park is a 1000-acre state park well-known for numerous activities like hiking, picnicking, camping, and bicycling.
+Situated in East Haddam, one of the cutest towns in Connecticut, Devil’s Hopyard State Park is a 1000-acre state park well-known for numerous activities like hiking, picnicking, camping, and bicycling.

 A myth says that a Devil accidentally got his tail wet, and then he stomped the holes in the ground in anger.
 Large potholes formed in the rocks near the falls, and hence the name ‘Devil’ originated.

 The name ‘Hopyard’ comes from the belief that hop fields and a malt house were located in the area during the 18th century.

 The park also houses some of the best trails in Connecticut.
 Overall, there are eight different paths in the area, some of which are as long as 4.5 miles, and each has a different difficulty level.

 If you love open spaces and fresh air, then you are in for a treat.
 Lake Waramaug State Park is a public recreational space around 95-acres big and situated on the northwest shore of Lake Waramaug.
 The park is in a town called Kent in Litchfield County, Connecticut.